gsalaman/recipes/chicken_tacos.md

 Return sauce to the pot.

 Shred the chicken, either with the 2 fork method or put it in the stand mixer with the paddle attachment.
 Use a towel around the outside to keep gunk in.
 Add chicken back to the pot.
-Cook over medium heat until sauce is thick and clings to chicken (10 min?)
+Simmer uncovered until sauce is thick and clings to chicken (10 min?)

 This is a good time to mince the cilantro and scallions, and shred the cheese.
 And cube the avocado.